Sahm rule: Reception

-While the Sahm rule indicates recessions sooner than the formal NBER recession indications, which can take anywhere from half to two years, it is by no means predictive.
-The rule triggered approximately three months into each of the last several recessions, with the beginning of the recession retroactively determined by the NBER.
-The long-standing inverted yield curve recession indicator is forward-looking but crippled with false positives and uncertain arrival dates.
+While the Sahm rule indicates recessions sooner than the formal NBER recession indications, which can take anywhere from half to two years, it is by no means predictive, when using the 3-month simple moving average as filter (because this smoothing of the U.S unemployment data adds a multiple month lag to the calculation).
+The commonly used version of the Sahm rule with the smoothed 3-month average triggered approximately three months into each of the last NBER recession starts, with the beginning of the recession retroactively officially determined by the NBER.